hoc081098/dart_either/README.md

 ## Difference from other implementations ([dartz](https://pub.dev/packages/dartz) and [fpdart](https://pub.dev/packages/fpdart))

-I see a lot of people importing whole libraries such as [dartz](https://pub.dev/packages/dartz) and [fpdart](https://pub.dev/packages/fpdart), ... but they only use `Either` class :).
+I have seen a lot of people importing whole libraries such as [dartz](https://pub.dev/packages/dartz) and [fpdart](https://pub.dev/packages/fpdart), ... but they only use `Either` class :).
 So I decided to write, port and adapt `Either` class from [Λrrow-kt](https://github.com/arrow-kt/arrow).

 - Inspired by [Λrrow-kt](https://github.com/arrow-kt/arrow), [Scala Cats](https://typelevel.org/cats/typeclasses.html#type-classes-in-cats).